security-force-monitor/research-handbook/source/index.rst

 The author of this Research Handbook is Tony Wilson.

 Tom Longley, Michel Manzur and Niko Para were authors of previous versions of the Research Handbook.
-These previous versions are available under "Versions" in the flyout menu.
+These previous versions are available on our `GitHub repository <https://github.com/security-force-monitor/research-handbook>`__.

 `Niko Para <https://niko.io/>`_ was instrumental in updating how time/dates are captured in the Linkage data model to include precise and imprecise dates.
 He also was pivotal in updating the model to be a full claims based data model.